jtconnors/AMC_Install_Guide/README.md

 4. Configuration and integartion of these components.

-This project contains an Installation Guide (MS-Word document) that walks you through the steps, with screenshots included, needed to install the various Java Advanced Management Console components.
+This project contains versions of an Installation Guide (MS-Word) documents that walks you through the steps, with screenshots included, needed to install the various Java Advanced Management Console components.

-This tag specifically contains an install guide for Java AMC 2.9 on Windows (either desktop or server) with a MySQL database.
+This tag specifically contains an install guides for Java AMC 2.10 on Windows (desktop or server) with either a MySQL or Oracle 12c database.
+The specific install guides can be found in the ...with_mysql/... and ...with_oracledb/... directories respectively.

 Additionally,  scripts are provided to ease the task of creating the necessary Windows services that will start up the Java AMC components at boot time.
+They are referenced in the install documents and can be found in the ...scripts/...  directory.